4SpecID/4SpecID.github.io/tutorial.md

 1. If you want to use our scripts to download a taxonomic group from BOLD please follow this [link](https://github.com/4SpecID/4SpecID/tree/main/DataMining){:target="_blank" rel="noopener"}

+# Menus
+* Project menu
+	* New project:
+		* Creates a new project in the application.
+	* Load project:
+		* Loads a project in the application
+	* Delete project:
+		* Deletes a project from the application
+	* Save project:
+		* Save the modifications of the current dataset in the application
+	* Save as project
+		* Save the modifications of the current dataset with a different name in the application
+	* Export project to TSV
+		* Exports the current dataset with non-deleted records to a csv or tsv file.
+	* Export full project to TSV
+		* Exports the current dataset with deleted and non-deleted records to a csv or tsv file.
+	* Export results
+		* Export the statistical results to a csv or tsv file.
+	* Export distance matrix
+		* Export the distance matrix to a csv or tsv file

+* Data menu
+	* Filter:
+		* Dialog that allows the user to filter/keep data through a proposition
+	* Grading:
+		* Set grading options.
+	* Distance matrix:
+		* Import a distance matrix from csv or tsv file.
+	* Dataset analysis:
+		* This option shows four analysis, the number of records per bin and species, and the number of institutions per bin and species.
+It is also possible to save the analysis to tsv file format.

+<br/><br/>
 # Video Tutorials
 1. Create a new project
 	* Got to: